Atulin/Chryssibooru/README.md

  * Comments
  * Anything that requires the user to log in, since Derpibooru API does not support it

+## Known bugs

+  * An error screen will sometimes flash briefly when swiping between video files.
+  It soon disappears, though, and the video loads fine.

 ## Changelog

+* **02.06.2019**
+  * Webm files now show their gif thumbnail previews in grid view!
+  * Webm files in the big view *kinda* work now!

 * **31.05.2019**
   * Search history now refreshes properly